K4-713/plantdata_importer/README.md

 Note: Developed against wikibase-api 2c3c19a5ac5da

 ## Work in Progress!
-This doesn't actually do anything yet, aside from testing communications and basic searching on the wikibse instance specified in the config file.
+Use at your own risk!

-Eventually, it will take a tsv file, use the first line to determine the property mappings for all the columns, and import the data accordingly.
+Currently, the script is able to take a csv or tsv file, use the first line to walk the user through setting up the property mappings for all the columns, and import the data accordingly with constant checks to see if the items and properties to be imported already exist.

 ## Usage
-See above: Don't.
+running 'php import.php test_comms' will try some basic operations against the wikibase installation you specify in config.

-If you have to: run 'php import.php test_comms'.
+Running 'php import.php file' starts working on importing a file specified in config.